afmatar/ISQA3420/USE CASES (x3).md

 #USE CASE 1

-Title: Corporate manger the software
+Title: the prossess of recovery and response the policy

 Primary Actor:  Manager

-Goal in Context: get the manager the software package and license information form license vulnerability information
+Goal in Context: Creat the poilcy for the manager by get the database from policy DB

 Stakeholders: Developer , Manager .

-Preconditions: manager have ability to see all the information from the data store and cheack the code
+Preconditions: Manager have ability to see all the information from the data store and check the code

-Main Success Scenario: the corporate manager receives  software package from license vulnerability information .
+Main Success Scenario: the corporate manager receive the policy database by the policy process.

-Failed End Conditions: the corporate manager not receives  software package from license vulnerability information .
+Failed End Conditions: the corporate manager not receives the policy database by the policy process.

-Trigger: see the code
+Trigger: Make / creat Policy

 ___________________________________________________________________________________________________________
 #USE CASE 2